 1. You’re no longer reliant on the National Grid

 A stand-alone battery system can store electricity from the National Grid, but it does not make you independent from it.
 You are still dependant on the National Grid for your electricity supply, and you have to pay the wholesale energy prices, which may vary depending on the demand and supply.
 You also have to accept the type of electricity that the National Grid provides, which may not be very green or clean.
-However, if you combine solar panels with a battery system, you can generate your own electricity from the sun, which is free and abundant energy.
-By doing this, you can cut your ties with the National Grid and save money and the environment.
-Instead of paying high energy bills to the National Grid owners, you can reduce your carbon emissions and help everyone to benefit from a cleaner and greener future.
+However, if you combine solar panels with a battery system, you can generate your own electricity from the sun.
+By doing this, you will rely less on energy from the National Grid and save money and the environment.

 If you want to save more on your energy bill, the best option is to install battery storage with solar panels.
 This way, you can use the electricity that you generate from the sun and store the excess in your battery for later use.
-According to EPVS, a trusted organisation that validates energy savings, you can reduce your annual electricity consumption by up to 90% with this combination.
+According to EPVS, a trusted organisation that validates energy savings, you can reduce your annual electricity consumption by up to 90% with this combination, this is dependant on the energy usage, energy generation and the size of the battery storage.
 On the other hand, if you install a battery-only system, you will only save up to 15% on your electricity consumption.
 This is because you still have to rely on the National Grid for your electricity supply and pay the variable prices.
 Therefore, a solar PV system with battery storage is the ideal solution for saving more money and being more energy independent.

 3. Installing solar panels reduces your carbon footprint